thanhnc1308/filmsbook-v2/README.md

 ## Framework Structure

-url: yoursite.com/controllerName/actionName/queryString
+- url: yoursite.com/controllerName/actionName/queryString
-e.g. if our URL is todo.com/items/view/1/first-item, then Controller is items
+e.g. if our URL is todo.com/items/view/1/first-item, then
+    + Controller is items
-Model is item (corresponding mysql table)
+    + Model is item (corresponding mysql table)
-View is delete
+    + View is delete
-Action is delete
+    + Action is delete
-Query String is an array (1,first-item)
+    + Query String is an array (1,first-item)

+## Switch from v1 to v2
+- shared.php: use callHoook_v2()
+-